Component List for building definition elements

 After the simulation we will have the following variables of this component:

-- temperatura [°C]: Space dry air temperatura.
+- temperature [°C]: Space dry air temperature.

 - abs_humidity [g/kg]: Absolute space air humidity.